0cjs/sedoc/net/TLS.md

 See [se-33976], [se-87415], etc. Also national: [se-172024].
 The
 paper [SSL/TLS Interception Proxies and Transitive Trust][jarmoc] by Jeff Jarmoc (Dell SecureWorks Counter Threat Unit) may provide some insight into this and also has lots of references.
-Follow-up on SEIS [Key Management in Interception Proxies?][se-51500]
+(Follow-up on SEIS [Key Management in Interception Proxies?][se-51500]) Also see [hboeck2015], "TLS Interception Considered Harmful Video and Slides."

 Detecting and migigating MITM attacks:
 * SEIS [answer on proxy-generated certs][se-49526]